Will a solar pool heater really heat my pool?

 FAFCO solar collectors made of patented stabilized polypropylene can be expected to last between 20 to 25 years.
 Thousands of FAFCO solar pool heating systems that were installed over 20 years ago are still going strong, even in harsh climates such as Arizona and Florida.

 Should I use a pool cover with a solar pool heating system?

 With a properly sized solar pool heater, a pool cover is normally not required to keep the pool at a comfortable temperature during the normal swimming season.
 However, a pool cover does help retain heat at night and prevent evaporation loss.
 The cover traps the solar heat that has been added during the day, and is very complementary to the solar pool heating system.
 The solar pool heating system can be viewed as actively adding heat.
 The cover retains that heat passively.

 What special maintenance is required on a solar pool heater?

 Usually no special maintenance is required during the season.
 Modern electronic controls allow you to “set and forget” the solar heater.
 It is recommended that the panels be shut off and drained in the winter.
-SolarCraft offers a winterization service for a small fee, or to do it yourself, follow the instructions at this link to prepare your pool for winter conditions (e.g. freezing).
+SolarCraft offers this winterization service for a small fee.

 How do I purchase a solar pool heater or receive more information?